Kidzburgh opens 15 minutes before weekend services.

-- New to Kidzburgh?
-Stop by Kidzburgh Desk - located on the right near the main entrance.
+New to Kidzburgh?
+Stop by the Kidzburgh Desk located on the right near the main entrance.
 A volunteer will greet you and offer you a tour.

 Newborns & Toddlers

-- Kids spend time in large groups to learn through focused games, sing with a live band, and experience creative teaching and activities.
+Kids spend time in large groups to learn through focused games, worship, and creative teaching and activities.